llewellynvz/roberta_training_wellbeing/README.md

 Feel free to fork, modify, or reach out if you'd like to contribute or collaborate on wellbeing-related ML pipelines.

 ---
+## 🛡 License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute it with attribution.
+© 2025 Prof. Llewellyn van Zyl.
+See [LICENSE](./LICENSE) for details.